 Honors

-Efforts to improve the climate in physics are vital to the health and advancement of individual programs and the discipline as a whole.
-The APS Forum for Early Career Scientists (FECS) recognizes the invaluable and often uncelebrated contributions to diversity, equity, and inclusion of early career scientists through an annual award.
+Efforts to improve physics education and public engagement with physics are vital to the health and advancement of individual programs and the discipline as a whole.
+The APS Forum for Early Career Scientists (FECS) recognizes the invaluable and often uncelebrated contributions of early career scientists to these endeavors through an annual award.

-The FECS Diversity & Inclusion Award is a $2500 honorarium and certificate of recognition presented to an early career scientist who has made such a contribution.
+The FECS Excellence in Education & Outreach Award is a $2500 honorarium and certificate of recognition presented to an early career scientist who has made such a contribution.
 The awardee will also be invited to give a talk at a future FECS session at an APS meeting.

 Rules and Eligibility: